- The Depo-Provera® shot is very effective in preventing pregnancy.

 If you get any of these side effects, talk with your health care provider.
-It’s important for you to know that most women will have very irregular periods, especially during the first 6 months you are on Depo-Provera®.
+It’s important for you to know that most people will have very irregular periods, especially during the first 6 months you are on Depo-Provera®.

 Should I be worried about my bones while I am on Depo-Provera®?

-Researchers have found that teens are more likely to lose bone density while taking Depo-Provera®; however, bone density fortunately improves in most women after they stop Depo-Provera®.
+Researchers have found that teens are more likely to lose bone density while taking Depo-Provera®; however, bone density fortunately improves in most people after they stop Depo-Provera®.
 It is unclear if this loss in bone density results in an increased risk of fractures.
-Girls also lose bone mass during pregnancy so each young woman needs to think about the risks of pregnancy compared to the benefit of effective birth control with Depo-Provera®.
+People also lose bone mass during pregnancy so each person needs to think about the risks of pregnancy compared to the benefit of effective birth control with Depo-Provera®.
 Your teen years, especially the years you are going through puberty (11 to 15 years), are particularly important for you to gain bone density.
-So until we know more, the best advice is to use Depo-Provera® at least two years after you start your menstrual periods, take in 1300 mg of calcium in your diet, take a multivitamin or 400 to 800 units of vitamin D each day, get lots of weight-bearing exercise, and maintain a healthy weight (don’t be too thin).
+So until we know more, the best advice is to use Depo-Provera® at least two years after you start your menstrual periods, take in 1300 mg of calcium in your diet, take a multivitamin of 400 to 800 units of vitamin D each day, get lots of weight-bearing exercise, and maintain a healthy weight (don’t be too thin).
 Talk to your health care provider about all options for birth control, especially after you have been on Depo-Provera® for 2 years or you have a strong family history of low bone mass (osteoporosis).
 Patients at risk for osteoporosis should consider using an alternative form of contraception.
 If you are 18 years old or older, there is less concern about Depo-Provera® but you should still take in calcium and vitamin D and get plenty of exercise.
 No matter how old you are, make sure not to smoke while taking medicine that contains hormones.